 Because the plants are resistant to late spring frosts, they should be sown as soon as possible.
 During the vegetative period, inter-row regions are crumbled three times, which can be supplemented with mineral Nitrogen (N) fertilizing.
 It is irrigated 3-4 times at a rate of 300m3/ha in low-lying areas with water conditions.
 When 10-15% of the receptacles have turned gray, seed are ready for harvesting using a combine.

 Sunflower production, like that of many other field crops, is currently limited to a small area of the country.
 The difficulty stems mostly from a scarcity of high-quality seed, the high cost of soil cultivation and fertilization, and difficulties in selling the seed.
 Although the production of concentrated and combined fodder has increased significantly in recent years in RA, where sunflower seeds are also used in large quantities as ingredients and raw materials, the required volumes of raw materials are still primarily imported from abroad due to the scarcity of local production acreage (the entire area was 623 ha in 2021).
 It is conceivable and reasonable to cultivate the sunflower crop in all regions of the Republic of Armenia lower than 2000m above sea level agro-climatic zones.
-The technical indicators of the crop are summarized in the table below
+The technical indicators of the crop are summarized in the table below.

 Table 4: Technical indicators of Sunflower and its technological card